microsoft/msquic/docs/Diagnostics.md

 ### Windows

 On Windows, MsQuic leverages manifested [ETW](https://docs.microsoft.com/en-us/windows/win32/etw/event-tracing-portal) for its logging.
+All dependencies should be included with Windows; nothing additional should be required.

 ### Linux